kushg18/football-match-winner-prediction/README.md

 2. Based on the given model it provides prediction results for all the fixtures suggested for that particular year.
 3. It also provides a way to look at stats per match defending the idea behind the predicted results.

-Home Page |  Team Selection :-------------------------:|:-------------------------:
+Home Page |  Team Selection to View Stats :-------------------------:|:-------------------------:
 ![alt text](https://github.com/kushg18/football-match-winner-prediction/blob/master/finalgui/1Home.png)  |  ![alt text](https://github.com/kushg18/football-match-winner-prediction/blob/master/finalgui/2TeamSelection.png)